 Are online or offline video presentations certain ways to add more profits to your own business?
-Well, here’s a comprehensive analysis data of streaming video advertising, streaming audio advertising, etc. taken from a report published by AccuStream iMedia Research.
-Because of the lenght of this report, I will outline only couple of things:
+Well, here’s a comprehensive analysis of data of streaming video advertising, streaming audio advertising, etc. taken from a report published by AccuStream iMedia Research.
+Because of the length of this report, I will outline the only a couple of things:

 - The market size for both streaming audio and video advertising is estimated at $343 million dollars in 2005, up 78% over $193 million dollars billed in 2004

 - The market is forecast to grow by 47% in 2006 to $504 million dollars